12 Facts About Visiting Michigan!

 Another “down-state” mine was the Detroit Salt Mine.
 Needless to say, this mine focused on mining salt.

-According to the USGS, throughout Michigan’s history, there have been over 1,000 mining sites.
-To learn more about some of the ones not mentioned already, check out this link. https://thediggings.com/usa/michigan.
+FACT: According to the USGS, throughout Michigan’s history, there have been over 1,000 mining sites.

-As mentioned in the previous fun fact, copper mining in Michigan’s Upper Peninsula drew many Europeans to the area.
+As mentioned in the previous fun fact, copper mining in Michigan’s Upper Peninsula drew many people from Europe to the area.
 Many of these Europeans emigrated from Finland.

 Today, many areas in the Upper Peninsula are still proud of their Finnish heritage.
 In some areas, Finnish flags line the streets, newspapers are printed in Finnish, and some members of older generations can speak Finnish!